comicrelief/engineering-handbook/service-delivery/hosting.md

 ### Netlify
 We use Netlify to deploy pull request previews for all of our React frontend applications.

-### Platform.sh
-Is used for the hosting of our Drupal sites and the pull request preview environments.
-We are currently in the process of phasing out the Drupal sites in favour of React applications that will be hosted on AWS S3.

-Deployments to platform.sh follow the same path as all other pull request environments and are triggered by pushes to github.

 ### Pivotal Web Services (PWS)
 Pivotal Web Services is the hosting platform for our legacy PHP applications.
 Currently the only applications that